Lifespan: 15xx to 12/21 of Bunroku 2 (1594)

 Rebellion and ouster

 In 1566, Chō Tsugutsura, Yusa Tsugumitsu, and Yashiro Toshimori launched an armed insurrection, ousting Yoshitsuna and Yoshitsugu from Noto.
-The rebels then backed Yoshitsugu’s grandson, Hatakeyama Yoshinori, to succeed Yoshitsugu.
+The rebels then backed Yoshitsugu’s grandson, Hatakeyama Yoshinori (Yoshitsuna’s eldest son), to succeed Yoshitsugu.
 This event is known as the Political Incident of Eiroku 9.
-Tsugutsura and Tsugumitsu welcomed the return of the Nukui and Miyake clans and backed Hatakeyama Yoshinori (Yoshitsuna’s eldest son) in a puppet administration controlled by the senior retainers similar to the structure under the Hatakeyama Group of Seven.
+Tsugutsura and Tsugumitsu welcomed the return of the Nukui and Miyake clans and supported Yoshinori in a puppet administration controlled by the senior retainers similar to the structure under the Hatakeyama Group of Seven.
 Drawing upon marital relationships with the Rokkaku clan, the pair were able to flee to territory under their control in Sakamoto in Ōmi Province.

 Between 7/7 and 10/26 of Eiroku 11 (1568), Yoshitsuna changed his name to Yoshitane.
 That same year, with the support of Rokkaku Yoshikata, Yoshitsuna and Yoshitsugu raised arms in a bid to return to Noto.
 Joining forces with Uesugi Kenshin and Jinbō Nagamoto, the allied army invaded Noto, but the action ended in failure.
-Subsequent plans to restore their authority could not be achieved either.
+Subsequent plans to restore their authority failed.

 During the period from 1566 to 1569 while efforts were underway to reclaim his position, Yoshitsuna maintained a personal relationship with a well-known doctor named Manase Dōsan.
 Dōsan served Ashikaga Yoshiteru (the thirteenth shōgun of the Muromachi bakufu) and Emperor Ōgimachi.
 Dōsan also established a school of medicine influenced by Chinese medicinal practices.
 In this respect, successive generations of the heads of the Noto-Hatakeyama family valued culture, demonstrating a strong interest in the art of medicine.
 Meanwhile, Yoshitsuna sought a remedy for paralysis.